On leave in 2017-2018.

 Russian theater and cinema

 “Persian Cargo on a Russian Ark: The Role of Iran in Sokurov’s Russian Ark.”
-Article co-written with Leyla Rouhi and accepted for publication by International Journal of Persian Literature.
+Article co-written with Leyla Rouhi and forthcoming in the International Journal of Persian Literature, 2017.

 “Kool-Aid,” “Popsicle,” and “Sitophilia.”
 Entries in The Oxford Companion to Sugar and Sweets, ed.
 Darra Goldstein (New York: Oxford University Press, 2015), 384-385, 551, and 614-615.